MerreM/viewflow/README.rst

 django-viewflow
 ===============

+If I could speak RST I'd make this prettier.
+There are a few bugs in 'ere.

+So I've made a fork to get it into a more workable state.

 Reusable workflow library for Django http://viewflow.io.

 Needle and thread to tie simple CRUD views and python functions in a complex business process.